mathewchamberlain/SignacX/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To make life easier, Signac was integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), [MASC](https://pubmed.ncbi.nlm.nih.gov/30333237/) and with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
-As such, running Signac is simple.
+Running Signac is simple.
+To make life easier, Signac was integrated with [Seurat](https://satijalab.org/seurat/) (versions 3 and 4), and with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
 We provide a few vignettes:

 ### SPRING
-In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v2), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/), which let us easily explore cellular phenotypes identified by Signac interactively using SPRING Viewer.
-To reproduce our findings and to generate new results with SPRING, please visit our repository which has [example notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics in SPRING and integration with Signac](https://github.com/mathewchamberlain/SPRING_dev/), together with installation instructions.
-Briefly, Signac is integrated seamlessly with the output files of SPRING in R, like so:
+In the [pre-print](https://www.biorxiv.org/content/10.1101/2021.02.01.429207v3.full), we often used Signac integrated with [SPRING](https://pubmed.ncbi.nlm.nih.gov/29228172/).
+To reproduce our findings and to generate new results with SPRING, please visit our repository which has [example notebooks for processing CITE-seq and scRNA-seq data from 10X Genomics with Signac and SPRING](https://github.com/mathewchamberlain/SPRING_dev/).
+Briefly, Signac is integrated seamlessly with the output files of SPRING in R, requiring only a few functions:

 ```r
 # load the Signac library